unoplatform/workshops/tube-player/modules/03-Connect-UI-with-mock-data/README.md

 ## Create service interface, mock data, mock service, and register services

-1. In the same folder (*Business*), create a new interface file named *IYoutubeService.cs*, that will represent our data service.
+1. In the same folder (*Services*), create a new interface file named *IYoutubeService.cs*, that will represent our data service.
     Ignore errors you might see while editing the following files, these will addressed soon by adding the missing namespaces globally.

     ```csharp
-    namespace TubePlayer.Business;
+    namespace TubePlayer.Services;

     public interface IYoutubeService
     {